HarendraRathnayaka/Microservice-deployment-application/README.md

 **Online Boutique** is a cloud-first microservices demo application.
 Online Boutique consists of an 11-tier microservices application.
-The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
+The application is a web-based e-commerce app where items can be browsed, added to the cart, and purchased.

-Google uses this application to demonstrate the use of technologies like Kubernetes, GKE, Istio, Stackdriver, and gRPC.
-This application works on any Kubernetes cluster, like Google Kubernetes Engine (GKE).
-It’s **easy to deploy with little to no configuration**.
+This application was developed to demonstrate the use of AWS techn

 ## Screenshots